themrdemonized/STALKER-Anomaly-Perk-Based-Artefacts/readme.txt

   -- Stacks with multiple artefacts

   -- Miser's Skull, Perk: Crack the jackpot
-  -- Upon killing an npc in the head spawn extra money item near him -- More artefacts will spawn more money items
+  -- Upon killing an npc in the head spawn extra money in a fashionable way -- More artefacts will spawn more money items

-  -- Sourpuss, Perk: You Are What You Eat
+  -- Sourpuss, Perk: What Colour Is Your Blood?
   -- Drains satiety to cure bleeding
   -- Multiple artefacts increase the cure but also increase the drain